mohnishmonu/React-Boilerplate/README.md

 # React-Boilerplate
 This is a simple React boilerplate which can be used to start React projects, which uses babel and webpack 4.
-Inspired from https://www.robinwieruch.de/
+Thanks to https://www.robinwieruch.de/

 git clone https://github.com/mohnishmonu/React-Boilerplate.git